project-management.com content and product recommendations are editorially independent. We may make money when you click on links to our partners.

 Great for technical-adjacent teams whether they use other Atlassian solutions or not.

-Jira Work Management’s generous free plan allows teams to try before they buy.
+Jira’s generous free plan allows teams to try before they buy.

 While most software vendors offer free trials, they’re typically a very limited experience compared to paid plans.
-One of the biggest perks of Jira Work Management is its generous free plan.
-Even without a paid plan, users can still make the most out of their experience with Jira Work Management with unlimited tasks and projects, multiple task views, unlimited single-project automations, and free project templates.
+One of the biggest perks of Jira is its generous free plan.
+Even without a paid plan, users can still make the most out of their experience with Jira with unlimited tasks and projects, multiple task views, unlimited single-project automations, and free project templates.
 The free plan even includes forms, reporting, and dashboards for users who want to collect and analyze data directly from the app.

 Bug tracking and reporting features make surfacing and solving issues easier.

 For software development teams, bug tracking is crucial to finding and tracking bugs within software throughout the development process.
-Jira Work Management offers users rare bug tracking and reporting features not offered by many other vendors.
+Jira offers users rare bug tracking and reporting features not offered by many other vendors.
 Once a bug is spotted, users can assign resources to the task by assigning an issue, and track the status of the bug using the reporting feature.
 In real-time, reports provide users with information about specific users, projects, and issues.

 Cons